jaximus808/milePMBot/readme.md

 - In review
 - Complete

+## Current Planned Updates

+### CRITICAL

+- A Web version to allow a kaban style UI to visualize projects
+- Deploying code onto VPS server for hosting, with CI/CD
+- More verbose and cleaner discord messages, info (such as stats), and just code in general
+- Writing actual tests

+### Important

+- Sharding
+- More bots to other platforms, such as slack

 ## Contributing

 Contributions are welcome!
-Due to how new the project is no active proccedure is made to support contributions, but pleae feel free to open any issues for this project.
+Due to how new the project is no active proccedure is made to support contributions, but pleae feel free to open any issues for desired features.

+## Using the Bot

+- This bot will soon be avialable for usuage with an invite link, as I will set up hosting to have the bot online 24/7
+- I plan to make a free tier, and then a paid tier for more features and support
+- If you wish to use the bot early or self host, feel free to clone this repo.
+However you will need to use your supabase database, or feel free to rewrite the helper methods to use your own database model.